-The Taronga Wildlife Hospital (TWH) is responsible for the health of Taronga Zoo's animal collection.
+The Taronga Wildlife Hospital (TWH) is responsible for the health of Taronga Zoo's animal population.
 There is a strong emphasis on preventative medicine and animal welfare.
-The zoo's veterinary team has a wealth of experience in all aspects of zoo, wildlife and conservation medicine, including reproductive management, nutrition, physical and chemical restraint and clinical medicine and pathology.
+The Zoo's veterinary team has a wealth of experience in all aspects of zoo, wildlife and conservation medicine, including reproductive management, nutrition, physical and chemical restraint and clinical medicine and pathology.
 An advanced level of veterinary care is maintained by continuous critical evaluation against current best practice in zoo and wild animal medicine and pathology.

 TWH also accepts sick, injured and orphaned native wildlife for treatment, rehabilitation and release back to the wild where possible.
-A wide range of native wildlife including marine wildlife is admitted from the greater Sydney region and beyond.
-Advice and veterinary services are provided to wildlife conservation and recovery programs, internal and external Taronga approved research projects, marine animal stranding/rescue events, and animal confiscations.
-The TWH also provides consultancies to other zoos, fauna parks and aquaria, and quarantines animals coming into the collection from within Australia and overseas.
+A wide range of native wildlife (approximately 600 cases a year) including marine wildlife is admitted from the greater Sydney region and beyond.
+Advice and veterinary services are provided to wildlife conservation and recovery programs, internal and external Taronga approved research projects, marine animal stranding and rescue events, and animal confiscations.
+The TWH also provides consultancies to other zoos, fauna parks and aquaria, and quarantines animals coming into the Taronga population from within Australia and overseas.

-The TWH is a purpose built, modern, (including well equipped endoscopy, laparoscopy, digital radiography and ultrasonography) veterinary hospital and quarantine facility servicing Taronga Zoo.
-Situated on the perimeter of the zoo grounds, it encompasses a range of hospital housing for large and small animals, examination room, surgery, clinical pathology laboratory, guarantine facility (approved by the Australian Government for importation from overseas), necropsy room, pharmacy, office suite and staff amenities.
-A separate building provides hospital and rehabilitation wards and an examination room for native wild animals, approximately 900 of which are admitted each year.
+The TWH is a purpose built, modern, well equipped veterinary hospital and quarantine facility.
+The hospital includes a range of hospital housing for large and small animals, examination room, surgery, clinical pathology laboratory, quarantine facility (approved by the Australian Government for importation from overseas), necropsy room, dispensary, offices and staff amenities.
+A separate building provides hospital and rehabilitation wards and an examination room for native wild animals.